primjeri/datagrid-bundle/Resources/doc/mass_actions.md

 }
 ```

-When event *thrace_datagrid.onMassAction* is dispatched then method onMassAction is called.
+When event *primjeri_datagrid.onMassAction* is dispatched then method onMassAction is called.

 We get the event object with the following data:
  - name (datagrid name)